Understanding the Evolution of Global Atmospheric Rivers with Vapor Kinetic Energy Framework: Conflict of Interest Disclosure

 \section{Conflict of Interest Disclosure}

 The authors declare there are no conflicts of interest for this manuscript.

 \acknowledgments

 This work was supported by a Packard Fellowship in Science and Engineering and an NSF CAREER Award (AGS-2048268) to Da Yang.
 It is also supported by the computational resources from the National Center for Atmospheric Research (NCAR) under project UCDV0026.
 We appreciate the helpful discussion with Noboru Nakamura and Malte Jansen.
+We also appreciate the comments from two anonymous reviewers.

 Zhihong Tan is supported by awards NA18OAR4320123 and NA23OAR4320198 from the National Oceanic and Atmospheric Administration, U.S. Department of Commerce.
 The statements, findings, conclusions, and recommendations are those of the authors and do not necessarily reflect the views of the National Oceanic and Atmospheric Administration, or the U.S. Department of Commerce.